rcascos/add-to-homescreen/README.md

 - Works on Firefox for Android (with an icon created specifically for that browser).
 - New "DisplayOption" named "installChromeAndroid".
 If true, it offers to install the app not only in Chrome for Desktop but also Chrome for Android.
 - Added new parameter "overrideDisplayOptions" to "show()" function.
 If true, it offers to install the app even when DisplayOption is false.
+- Added new parameter "showDomainOnly" to "show()" function.
+If true, it shows the domain without the path.

 ## Motivation